dotnet/docs/docs/framework/wcf/feature-details/using-the-xmlserializer-class.md

   - "dotnet"
 ---
 # Using the XmlSerializer Class
-[!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] can use two different serialization technologies to turn the data in your application into XML that is transmitted between clients and services, a process called serialization.
+Windows Communication Foundation (WCF) can use two different serialization technologies to turn the data in your application into XML that is transmitted between clients and services, a process called serialization.

 ## DataContractSerializer as the Default
  By default [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] uses the <xref:System.Runtime.Serialization.DataContractSerializer> class to serialize data types.
 This serializer supports the following types: